Skip to main content

 Written by our engineers, TechVentiX is a blog series in which we’ll dive deeper into the technology of application distribution and management.

-With AppVentiX, you don’t need the App-V server components to continue using App-V in your organization.
-In this blog article we’ll explain the steps needed to migrate from the App-V infrastructure to AppVentiX.
+With AppVentiX, there’s no need to rely on App-V server components to continue using App-V within your organization.
+In this blog, we’ll walk you through the steps to migrate from the traditional App-V infrastructure to AppVentiX—ensuring continued support while gaining real-time control and enhanced functionality.

-Microsoft Application Virtualization (App-V) has been a reliable solution for many organizations as it provided centralized management — ensuring consistent deployments and simplified updates across the organization – with application isolation that prevented conflicts between applications and reduced compatibility issues, which helped in running legacy applications on modern operating systems.
+The Microsoft Application package format is a proven and reliable solution for many organizations ensuring consistent deployments and simplified updates across the organization – with application isolation that prevented conflicts between applications and reduced compatibility issues.

 Abstracting applications from the underlying operating system allows for real-time changes, easy updates and rollbacks, prevents application conflicts and pollution of your machines.